We’ve Got a New Mobile App

 Age 30 - Protect Those You Love with Life Insurance

 How much life insurance to buy?
 Consider your income and liabilities.
 As a general rule, financial experts advise life insurance coverage of 10 times your annual salary, so someone earning $100,000 should consider a policy with a $1 million death benefit.
-However, if you and your spouse have substantial debt or have a special needs child, you should consider a bigger policy.
+However, if you and your spouse have substantial debt or if you have dependents with special needs, you might want to consider a larger policy.

 Term life insurance is a cost-effective way to get protection, especially during the years when your death would cause the greatest financial difficulty.
 With term life, you choose how long you want coverage to remain in place, typically 10, 15 or 20 years.
 The cost of insurance depends on the death benefit, the term, your age and how healthy you are.
 The younger you are, the more affordable life insurance is.

 There are some cases, however, when it makes more sense to purchase a permanent life insurance policy.
 As the name suggests, you can buy a permanent life insurance policy without an end date, which is why it tends to cost more.
-On the flip side, it can provide important coverage in certain situations, such as if you have a special needs child or you have significant financial obligations that are not time-sensitive.
+On the flip side, it can provide important coverage in certain situations, such as if you have dependants who require extra care or you have significant financial obligations that are not time-sensitive.

 Another bonus of permanent life insurance: policies build cash value that you can tap or leverage while you are still alive, though any money you take out without replacing could reduce your heirs' death benefit.